jarviscanada/jarvis_data_eng_SarazhiliuHe/linux_sql/README.md

   - Add execute permission to the file `chmod +x psql_docker.sh`

 #### 2. ddl.sql
-A SQL script used to create and initialize the schema for a PostgreSQL database `host_agent`.
+This SQL script is used to create and initialize the schema for a PostgreSQL database `host_agent`.

 - Create a table to store hardware specifications: `host_info`
   - CPU number, architecture, model, Mhz, L2_cache, total memory
-- Create a table to resource usage data: `host_usage`
+- Create a table to store resource usage data: `host_usage`
   - CPU Idle, Kernel, disk I/O, disk available, free memory

 ##### Usage